Small Change Enables Capital Raise of More than $3 Million in Six Months for Seven Real Estate Developments Focused on Social Impact

 Small Change evaluates each project listed on its platform using its proprietary Small Change Index™, which employs a broad array of factors to determine social impact.
 Nearly 60% of the deals funded via the Small Change platform have either a minority and/or female sponsor, and all of them score above 60% on the Small Change Index.
 To date, 68% of the projects on the platform have included affordable housing and 74% have been located in underserved communities.

 In 2020 U.S. News & World Report named Small Change one of the top seven real estate crowdfunding platforms.

-NSSC Crowd offers investments under Rule 506(c) of the Securities and Exchange Commission (SEC) to accredited investors only.
-NSSC Funding Portal, a SEC registered Funding Portal and member of FINRA, offers investments under Regulation Crowdfunding to anyone 18 and over.
+NSSC Funding Portal, a SEC registered Funding Portal and member of FINRA, offers investments under Regulation Crowdfunding or Title III, per Section 4(a)(6) of the Securities Act.
+These investments are offered to everyone 18 or over.

-This is not an offer to sell securities.
-All investing involves the risk of loss.
+This is not a solicitation of an offer to buy or sell any securities.
+The projects illustrated above may not be indicative of all projects on the platform.
+All investing is risky and includes the risk of loss.
+Securities are subject to liquidity risk and cannot be easily converted to cash. *Past returns do not guarantee future returns.
 If you are interested in learning more, please visit Small Change for educational material and detailed offering information.
 You can always say [email protected].